markwylde/statictron/README.md

 3. Change into the demo directory `cd demo`
 4. Run statictron
 ```
-statictron --output=./dist --ignore _paritals/** ./src
+statictron --loader ejs --loader css --output=./dist --ignore _paritals/** ./src
 ```

-> You can server the outputted `dist` directory using any web server.
+> You can serve the outputted `dist` directory using any web server.
 >
 > Try [servatron](https://github.com/markwylde/servatron) then browse to `http://0.0.0.0:8000`.
 >